-The methods used to measure the platform surface interior angle varied substantially between the three datasets.
+The methods used to measure the PSIA varied substantially between the three datasets.
 First, for the Dibble glass data, we used the following procedure.
-Dibble used several core forms, but the first and most common type is what he called the semispherical core.
+Dibble and colleagues used several core forms, but the first and most common type is what was called the semispherical core.
 This core (reproduced here) looks like a loaf of bread with flat, squared off sides and back, and a curved or domed flaking surface.
 An unworked example of this core type was scanned using an XX surface scanner.
 The resulting mesh was then processed in R to rotate the platform to be perpendicular to the Z axis (or coincident with the XY plane).
 The XY coordinates of the triangles forming the platform were then extracted from this model and a convex hull fit to this cloud of points to have the full outline of the platform on the Dibble semispherical cores (Figure 1).
 Next, we extracted just the portion of the outline that is where flakes are struck from these cores, and we fit a polynomial curve to these points.
 Using the formula for this curve, we created a series of equally spaced (in X) points along the platform edge (see (see Figure 1).
 We then filtered Dibble’s glass data to have only flakes made from the semispherical cores by hard hammer.
-We include only flakes with a feather termination, and we exclude flakes coming from experiments on platform beveling and so-called ‘on-edge’ core strikes.
-Knowing that Dibble tried to strike flakes from these cores at the center or peak of the core surface curvature, we use the platform depth reported for these flake to position the point of percussion relative to the set of platform edge outline points described above.
+We include only flakes with a feather termination, and we exclude flakes coming from experiments on platform beveling (Leader et al. 2017) and so-called ‘on-edge’ core strikes (Magnani et al. 2014).
+Knowing that Dibble and colleagues tried to strike flakes from these cores at the center or peak of the core surface curvature, we use the platform depth reported for these flakes to position the point of percussion relative to the set of platform edge outline points described above.
 Next, working back from the platform edge, the locations left and right of the point of percussion and on the platform edge points that yields a platform width equal to the reported platform width for that flake is determined.
-Finally, the platform surface interior angle is calculated (arc-cosine of the dot product of two normalize vectors) as the angle between the two line segments formed by the left platform width point and the point of percussion and the right platform point and the point of percussion.
+Finally, the PSIA is calculated (arc-cosine of the dot product of two normalize vectors) as the angle between the two line segments formed by the left platform width point and the point of percussion and the right platform point and the point of percussion.

 [I will insert a new figure showing a Dibble glass core and how the measures we talk about here are made]